 This Culture of Health Leaders three-year program will develop a large group of leaders from diverse sectors (e.g., for-profit/business, government, nonprofit, social enterprise) to work with organizations, communities, health systems, and policymakers to build a Culture of Health in America.
 Within each of these sectors, leaders focused on technology, education, housing, transportation, business, the arts, and many other disciplines and focus areas play key roles in building a Culture of Health.
 We welcome applications from individuals who are highly motivated and ready to lead and collaborate within and across sectors.

 Eligibility and Selection Criteria

-- Individual candidates for receipt of award funds cannot be related by blood or marriage to any Officer, Trustee of the Robert Wood Johnson Foundation, or be a descendant of its founder, Robert Wood Johnson.
+- Individual candidates for receipt of award funds cannot be related by blood or marriage to any Officer or Trustee of the Robert Wood Johnson Foundation, or be a descendant of its founder, Robert Wood Johnson.

-Webinar for potential applicants of all four Change Leadership Programs.
+Webinar for potential applicants of all four leadership programs; register here.

 Program begins.
 Stipend funding initiated for program participants.

-The program will select up to 50 leaders for the 2016 cohort.
-Each leader will have access to up to $20,000 per year for three years (total of up to $60,000), as well as additional project funds to support their participation in the program and project-related activities.
-Leaders may also be eligible to receive additional financial support, if needed, through hardship and/or opportunity funds, to facilitate their participation in the program.
+The program will select up to 40 leaders for the 2018 cohort.
+Each leader will have access to a stipend of up to $20,000 per year for three years (total of up to $60,000).
+Additional tools and resources, including funding of up to $35,000, may be available for year 3 project-related activities.
+Leaders may also be eligible to receive additional support, if needed, to facilitate their participation in the program.